skyiron/web/docs/extension-system/_index.md

 If you want to learn how to implement an app for viewing and editing specific file types, please consult the [relevant documentation]({{< ref "viewer-editor-apps.md" >}}) for detailed instructions and guidance.

-To learn how to integrate an app into ownCloud Web, please refer to the "Web Apps" section of the Web service docs ("Services" > "Web").
+To learn how to integrate an app into OpenCloud Web, please refer to the "Web Apps" section of the Web service docs ("Services" > "Web").

 ### Extensions